 Women in Christianity: Uncovering Their Stories

 Is God male or female?
 Should women be ordained?
-This program focuses on the views of those who believe that there should be gender equity in the church and values inclusive images and language for God.
+This program focuses on the views of those who believe that there should be gender equity in the church and inclusive images and language about God.
 A co-production with the Lilly Endowment Program for the study of American Religion based at the Louisville Seminary, Louisville, KY.
 Diana Pasulka, Executive Producer & Professor, UNC Wilmington, Wilmington, NC.

 The Seamless Garment

-Roman Catholic pacifist EILEEN EGAN, who appears in the program, used the phrase “seamless garment” to describe a holistic reverence for life.
+Esteemed Roman Catholic pacifist EILEEN EGAN, who appears in the program, used the phrase “seamless garment” to describe a holistic reverence for life.
 The phrase is a Biblical reference in John 19:23 to the seamless robe of Jesus–which his executioners did not tear apart.
 The film also includes Village Voice columnist NAT HENTOFF. http://www.seamless-garment.org/

 A Year of Unity